Error bounds for small jumps of L\'evy processes: Truncation of the compensated sum of small jumps

-(cf. \eqref{two} below), where, here and below, $\mu_k^{'}$ and $c_k$ denote the kth moment and kth cumulant of a distribution, respectively, gives the first part of the proposition.
+(cf. \eqref{two} below), where, here and below, $\mu_k^{'}$ and $c_k$ denote the k\emph{th} moment and k\emph{th} cumulant of a distribution, respectively, gives the first part of the proposition.
 We now prove the second part.
-Let $n=\left[q/2\right]$.
+Let $n=\lceil q/2 \rceil$.
 Since $0<q/(2n)\leq1$,

 (by Jensen's inequality for concave functions).
 It thus suffices to prove the result for the case $q=2n$, $n\in\NN$; in fact, for any $n\in\NN$, it holds

 The last inequality can be proved by induction as follows.
 It is trivial for $n = 0, 1, 2$.
 Suppose that \eqref{eq_induction} holds for all $n < m$.
 Then, by the well-known result (see e.g. Theorem 2 of \cite{morris})